ronaldbosma/blog/content/blog/reqnroll-parsable-value-retriever-and-comparer/index.md

 }
 ```

-The logic is the same as before.
+The logic remains the same as before.
 It checks if the property type implements the `IParsable<T>` interface and if the value can be parsed to a `T` instance.
-If true, the `Retrieve` method is called to parse the value to a `T` instance.
+If `true`, the `Retrieve` method is called to parse the value to a `T` instance.

 And here's the implementation for the `ParsableValueComparer` class: